-Experts from the equestrian world joined students from the UK and beyond to share groundbreaking scientific research at the fourth Alltech-Hartpury Student Conference.
+Students from the UK and beyond shared their innovative scientific research at the fifth Alltech-Hartpury Student Conference.

-Students were invited to submit their own scientific papers that reviewed emerging research within the field of equestrian science.
+Students were invited to submit their own scientific research that reviewed emerging issues within the field of equestrian science.
 Some of them were then invited to speak at the conference alongside world-renowned scientists and researchers, while others were asked to present their research as a poster.

-The conference provided a unique opportunity for students to share their research with an audience and gain experience in submitting and presenting at a Conference before potentially presenting to equine industry experts when they embark on their careers.
+The conference provided a unique opportunity for students to present their research to an audience of around 100 of their peers from more than eight colleges and universities.
+It enabled them to gain experience in submitting and presenting at a Conference before potentially presenting to equine industry experts when they embark on their careers.

 The focus of the morning session was the incidence, prevalence and management of equestrian injuries, chaired by Dr Rachel Murray and opened by Dr Sue Dyson, who presented work on ligament injuries in dressage horses.